Happy, healthy, plants grown by experts and shipped right to your doorstep.

 In the spring, 3-inch clusters of male catkins appear, their yellow-brown tassels gently swaying in the warm breeze.
 These male catkins will pollinate the tiny female flowers.

-In late summer and early fall, you'll notice green, leafy. clustered capsules appearing throughout the bush.
-Egg-shaped nuts are surrounded by ragged-edge bracts that eventually turning brown.
+In late summer and early fall, you'll notice green, and leafy. clustered capsules appearing throughout the bush.
+Egg-shaped nuts are surrounded by ragged-edge bracts that eventually turn brown.
 When ripe, gently pop off the brown husk and you're ready for a treat.

-There are many health benefits of hazelnuts as a snack.
-Raw hazelnuts, hazelnut oil, hazelnut butter or hazelnut flours are in high demand worldwide.
-This nut has a lot of heart healthy unsaturated fats and dietary fiber.
+There are many health benefits of Hazelnuts as a snack.
+Raw hazelnuts, hazelnut oil, hazelnut butter, or hazelnut flour are in high demand worldwide.
+This nut has a lot of heart-healthy unsaturated fats and dietary fiber.

 American hazelnuts are perfect for baking and candy.
 Incorporate them into homemade energy bars, Keto fat bombs, granola, or hot cereal.